Crushoverride007/AllowApps/README.md

    git clone https://github.com/Crushoverride007/AllowApps AllowApps/

 2. **Navigate to the Script Directory**
-   1. Change into the directory of the cloned repository:
+   - Change into the directory of the cloned repository:
+    ```sh
-   2. cd AllowApps/
+    cd AllowApps/

 3. **Make the Script Executable**
    - Make the script executable by running: